Dataset Bias: Garbage In, Discrimination Out

 Selection Bias

 Your dataset doesn't represent the full population.
 If you train a facial recognition model on photos that are 80% light-skinned faces, it will perform poorly on darker skin tones.
-This is exactly like only testing on desktop when 60% of your traffic is mobile.
+The frontend version: testing only on desktop when 60% of your traffic is mobile.

 Measurement Bias